patrickbucher/algorithms/diary.md

 slightly different, because Rust prints a slightly different scientific notation; but the numbers add up (again).

+I read the first 75 pages in the Erlang book besides.
+However, I don't have all the knowledge together yet to tackle the first problem in Erlang.
+Therefore, I started with the Clojure implementation.

 # 2023-07-29 (Sa)

 Being back home after my holidays, I finally picked up _Introduction to